splunk/public-o11y-docs/synthetics/test-config/auth.rst

     :description: Basic authentication allows your tests to send a username and password through API request headers.

 .. note::
    This authentication method applies to API tests only.
 The steps below are for targets that support “Basic auth”, in other words, API methods like ``curl -G https://api.twilio.com/2010-04-01/Accounts.json -u <YOUR_ACCOUNT_SID>:<YOUR_AUTH_TOKEN>``.
-You can modify these steps for targets that support a Bearer token.
+You can modify these steps for targets that support a bearer token.

 If your test target expects login credentials to be included in an an API request header, configure your browser test as follows.